The Department of Treasury and Finance leads work across the South Australian Government in social impact investment.

 Newpin is a family reunification program, aiming to strengthen family engagement and functioning so that children in out-of-home care are able to be safely returned to their families.

 The program is being delivered in South Australia by Uniting Communities.
-The first Newpin centre at Smithfield opened in July 2021, to be followed by a second centre at Port Adelaide in January 2022 and a third centre planned for Onkaparinga.
+The first Newpin centre at Smithfield opened in July 2021, followed by a second centre at Port Adelaide in January 2022 and a third centre at Morphett Vale in January 2023.

 More information about Newpin: